eu-digital-green-certificates/dgca-validation-service/README.md

 https://ec.europa.eu/health/sites/default/files/ehealth/docs/covid-certificate_traveller-onlinebooking_en.pdf

-Note: The document defines in the identity document RFC7517 for x5c, which is an json array instead of an string.
+Note: The document defines in the identity document RFC7517 for x5c, which is a json array instead of a string.
 The kid is calculated over the first certificate of the chain.

 ## Performed Checkups